 Hirschsprung disease is caused by congenital absence of the Meissner and Auerbach autonomic plexus (aganglionosis) in the intestinal wall.
 The estimated incidence is 1 in 5000 live births.
-Disease is usually limited to the distal colon (75% of cases) but can involve the entire colon or even the entire large and small bowels; the denervated area is always contiguous.
+Disease is usually limited to the distal colon (75% of cases) but can involve the entire colon (5% of cases) or even the entire large and small bowels; the denervated area is always contiguous.
 Males are more commonly affected (male:female ratio 4:1) unless the entire colon is involved, in which case there is no gender difference.

 Peristalsis in the involved segment is absent or abnormal, resulting in continuous smooth muscle spasm and partial or complete obstruction with accumulation of intestinal contents and massive dilation of the more proximal, normally innervated intestine.
 Skip lesions almost never occur.

 Patients most commonly present early in life, but some do not present until childhood or even adulthood.